 Use Restaurant Data

 Before you can truly make improvements to your workflow, you need a way to measure your efficiency as it stands.
-Restaurant analytics is the practice of using technology, like a Kitchen Display System (KDS) or restaurant reservation and waitlist software, to identify your restaurant’s metrics like average cook times, wait times, or speed of service data, to identify choke points or problems, i.e. places where these times swell.
+Restaurant analytics is the practice of using technology, like a Kitchen Display System (KDS) or restaurant reservation and table management systems, to identify your restaurant’s metrics like average cook times, wait times, or speed of service data, to identify choke points or problems, i.e. places where these times swell.
 The benefit of using technology and real-time data is just that: it’s real-time, and predicated on your particular restaurant and all of its unique factors.

 You can also use this technology to set personalized goals for improvement in your restaurant.
 Let’s say you manage multiple sites and you’ve got one that’s having a problem with orders “dying” in the expo window.
 You might decide to set a goal so that no order exceeds 2 minutes in that window.
 The reporting features in your software can show you how well you’re doing in hitting those goals, and when you aren’t, can help you pinpoint the problem to improve your efficiency.

 Perhaps on Thursday nights when those wait times swell, you can open up a second grill.
 Maybe you can do some staffing maneuvers to put more bandwidth in the kitchen.
 Bottom line: the best way to make time hacks to your restaurant operations, especially time-saving, is to examine the data and tweak from there.